Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Mt.
 Laurel University

    * - Institution_ID
      - A series of identifiers that represent the institution, in tabular reports in the format of *{namespace}*:*{value}*.
 Include multiple identifiers separated with a semicolon-space (“; ”), but only one value per namespace.
 In JSON reports multiple values per namespace can be included, separated by the vertical pipe (“|”) character.
-Permitted identifier namespaces are ISIL, ISNI, OCLC, ROR and, for local identifiers assigned by the content provider, the platform ID of the content provider.
+Permitted identifier namespaces are ISIL, ISNI, OCLC, ROR and, for local identifiers assigned by the report provider, the platform ID of the report provider.
      - ISNI:0000000419369078; ROR:00hx57361; pubsiteA:PrncU

    * - Metric_Types